madeITBelgium/WordPress-Forms/readme.txt

 == Description ==

 Forms is an easy form manager that lets you manage all your cool forms.
-It's easy to create your own contact form or newsletter subscriber.
+Creating your own contact form or newsletter subscriber is easy.

 = Docs & Support =